 I am also the creator of Think, Try, Learn: A scientific method for discovering happiness.
 It's a personal philosophy based on treating life as an experiment.
 You can read more here.
 I've also had a small chapter published in the Wiley book Mindhacker: 60 Tips, Tricks, and Games to Take Your Mind to the Next Level (Amazon link here).
 It's called Hack 54: Think, Try, Learn and you can download the PDF here.
 I am not developing TTL any more, but I continue to explore ways to help people live more rational lives, with some projects in the works.

-Finally, I wrote for a number of years on my blog, The Experiment-Driven Life, which has a lot of different content, including popular posts from my productivity consulting days.
-Surprisingly, it still gets hundreds of hits a day.
-I haven't had time lately to keep it up, but you may like browsing the alphabetical list of my 400+ posts.
+Finally, I wrote for a number of years on my blog, The Experiment-Driven Life, which has a lot of different content, including popular posts from my productivity consulting days, and had nearly 2,000 subscribers.
+Gratifyingly, it still gets hundreds of hits a day.
+I'm just now rebooting it and writing again, but you may like browsing the alphabetical list of my 400+ posts.

 If you get excited about anything you see here, please feel free to contact me.
 Thanks for stopping by, and happy experimenting!